Malow/MaloWAscensionReroller/README.md

 Will result in roughly a 0.0012% chance of hitting the right spells on a roll (Using (4/39) * (3/38) * (2/37) * (1/36)).
 This means that 83333 rolls are needed on average to hit it, which using the addon (which can do a reroll every 2 seconds) would take rougly 46 hours of rolling.
 So you're probably better off being less picky and using fewer must-have's and allowing multiple different spells to hit for Strong/Decent/Weak spells.

 # To find out spell-ids
-Non-complete list (mined from running the addon for ours and then running "/mar printseen"):
+Non-complete list (mined from running the addon for hours and then running "/mar printseen"):
 -- Corruption - 172
 -- Charge - 100
 -- Seal of Righteousness - 21084